10 Operations and Analytics

 10.2 Reducing wait times at concessions

-Everyone has spent time standing in line for food and beverage at a sporting event.
-If you ask someone what is wrong with the system, they might give you a couple of predictable responses such as “There are too many people” or “These people just don’t know what they are doing.”
+Everyone has spent time standing in line for food and beverage at sporting event.
+If you asked someone what is wrong with the system they might give you a couple of predictable responses such as “There are too many people” or “These people just don’t know what they are doing.”
 In reality, this is a complex problem that has many components:

 - Labor (experience, training, motivation)